Osvaldo Andrade

-Osvaldo Andrade Lara (born 2 June 1953 in Santiago) is a Chilean Socialist politician.
+Osvaldo Andrade Lara (born 2 June 1953) is a Chilean Socialist politician.
 After studying law at the Pontifical Catholic University of Chile, Andrade joined the Socialist Party in 1968.
 He served as director of the Young Socialists.
 Following the Chilean coup of 1973, he was detained at the Estadio Nacional and at Villa Grimaldi.

 He was Minister of Labor and Social Security in the government of Chilean President Michelle Bachelet from 2006 to 2008.
 On 22 March 2016 he became President of the Chamber of Deputies.
 He succeeded Marco Antonio Núñez.
 He was succeeded as president on 22 March 2017 by Fidel Espinoza.

-Andrade was a 6-foot tall (1.83m) guard for the Chilean national basketball team in the 1970s.
+Early life and education

+Andrade was born on June 2, 1953, in Santiago.
+He is the son of Osvaldo Andrade Andrade and Alberta del Carmen Lara Acevedo.
+He is married and the father of four children.

+He completed his primary and secondary education at Escuela Domingo Matte Mesías in Puente Alto.
+He later enrolled in the Faculty of Law at the Pontifical Catholic University of Chile.

+Following the coup d'état of 11 September 1973, he was expelled from the university due to his political affiliation, although he was later reinstated.
+In 1987, he obtained a Licentiate degree in Law from the University of Salamanca, Spain.
+He was admitted to the Chilean Bar on June 19, 1989.

+Professionally, Andrade developed a career as a labor lawyer, specializing in decentralization and local development issues.
+Between 1994 and 2000, he served as director of the Empresa de Servicios Sanitarios de la Región de Atacama (EMSSAT).
+Subsequently, between 2000 and 2004, he was president of ESSAT in the Tarapacá Region.